-Avalon is a Canadian critical minerals exploration company that is seeking to vertically integrate Ontario's lithium supply chain in order to serve the growing electric vehicle ("EV") battery market and other vital industries dependent on critical minerals.
-Shares of Avalon trade on the Toronto Stock Exchange (TSX: AVL), the OTCQB® Venture Market (OTCQB: AVLNF) in the United States and the Frankfurt Stock Exchange in Germany.
+Avalon is a Canadian critical minerals exploration company that is seeking to serve the growing electric vehicle ("EV") battery market demand and other strategic vital industries dependent on critical minerals.
+Shares of Avalon trade on the Toronto Stock Exchange (TSX: AVL), the OTCQB® Venture Market (OTCQB: AVLNF) in the United States and the Frankfurt Stock Exchange in Germany (FRA:OU5A).

-In May 2023, the Company commenced a fundamental transformation in its mission and corporate strategy.
-The Company's management team is deeply focused on commercializing the mineral assets that Avalon has acquired over the past two decades.
+In May 2023, the Company commenced a transformation in its mission and corporate strategy.
+The Company's management team is deeply focused on commercializing the assets that Avalon has acquired over the past two decades.
 In 2023 Avalon entered into a joint venture with Belgium-based SCR-Sibelco NV ("Sibelco"), a global leader in materials solutions, to develop the Company's flagship lithium deposit at the Separation Rapids Lithium Project ("Separation Rapids").
 A strategic partnership was also signed with Metso Corp. of Finland, a market leader in sustainable lithium processing.
-In addition, in June 2023, the Company acquired a 374-acre industrial property on Strathcona Avenue in Thunder Bay, Ontario, Canada that is supplied by hydro power, gas and water, and is accessible by road, rail and water via a deep-water port.
+In addition, in June 2023, the Company acquired a 377-acre industrial property on Strathcona Avenue in Thunder Bay, Ontario, Canada that is supplied by hydro power, gas and water, and is accessible by road, rail and water via a deep-water port.
 As described below, Avalon intends to develop the Strathcona property into a full-service lithium conversion and processing facility.